 Preventing Mold From Forming

 Mold can form if there is moisture trapped inside.
-If so, then keep the lid closed and leave the draft door or vent holes open at the bottom.
-If you do find that there is mold on your Big Green Egg, there are 7 easy steps to removing it here.
+If so, then keep the lid closed and leave the draft door or vent holes open at the bottom, here is how to clean a moldy grill but if you have a BGE; There are 7 easy steps to removing it here; how to remove mold on your Big Green Egg,

 Cleaning Before Use: Remove the Old Ashes